Beyoncé 2023 Dubai performance: Background

 Beyoncé had first performed in Dubai in 2005, during Destiny's Child’s Destiny Fulfilled... and Lovin' It world tour, in which the trio performed at the Dubai Media City Amphitheatre.
 She then performed in the United Arab Emirates again as a solo artist, in 2009, during a pit stop on the I Am...
 World Tour at the Yas Marina Circuit for the inaugural 2009 Abu Dhabi Grand Prix, Abu Dhabi.

 On December 23, 2022, British tabloid newspaper The Sun broke the news that Beyoncé would give an hour-long private performance at Atlantis, The Royal, on January 21, 2023, for allegedly more than $20 million.
 The concert was also noted as Beyoncé's first live appearance since the release of her seventh studio album, Renaissance, which came out just six months earlier.
 According to Forbes, Beyoncé was reportedly paid $24 million to perform for Atlantis The Royal, making her the highest-paid artist—at a one-time, private performance—in history.
-(Note: Michael Jackson was paid $17 million (equivalent to $34 million in 2024) in 1996, and the Rolling Stones were paid $18.7 million in 2002 (equivalent to $33 million in 2024).)

 Various publications were sent invites to a weekend in Dubai with courtesy expense and transport and promised an unspecified "once-in-a-lifetime" performance.
 Beyoncé reportedly underwent foot surgery before the performance.

 On January 18, three days before the concert, fans reported hearing soundchecks for several of Beyoncé's songs outside the hotel.
 Security lined up around the area in preparation for the event.

 Performance

 On January 21, Beyoncé gave the private performance in front of Atlantis The Royal hotel.
-It was ballad-heavy and her first concert since 2018.
+It was ballad-heavy and her first solo concert since 2018.
 There was a fireworks display and drone show.
 Beyoncé performed seventeen tracks from her own discography while interpolating and incorporating elements of other songs.
 Companioning Firdaus Orchestra performed renditions of songs by regional musicians, including Algerian singer Warda's "Batwanes Beek", and Lebanese singer Fairuz's "Li Beirut".
 Beyoncé performed "Brown Skin Girl" with her daughter Blue Ivy.

 The show incorporated Renaissance-era and Middle Eastern instruments like the oud (stringed lute), buzuq (a long-necked, fretted lute), riq (tambourine) and darbuka (goblet drum).
 Beyoncé was accompanied by musical ensemble 1500 or Nothin', and Firdaus Orchestra, a 24-nationality, Dubai-based all-woman orchestra.

 Beyoncé was backed by Lebanese all-female dance group The Mayyas.
 She was raised 16 feet into the air.

 Swedish House Mafia performed following Beyoncé at the opening's afterparty.